Anne Sutherland-Leveson-Gower, Duchess of Sutherland

-Anne Sutherland-Leveson-Gower, Duchess of Sutherland VA (21 April 1829 – 25 November 1888), 1st Countess of Cromartie in her own right and known as the Marchioness of Stafford from 1849 to 1861, was a British peeress.
+Anne Sutherland-Leveson-Gower, Duchess of Sutherland VA (née Hay-Mackenzie; 21 April 1829 – 25 November 1888), 1st Countess of Cromartie in her own right and known as the Marchioness of Stafford from 1849 to 1861, was a British peeress.

 Early life

 Anne Hay-Mackenzie was born on 21 April 1829.
 She was the only child of John Hay-Mackenzie of Newhall and Cromarty and the former Anne Craig.

 Her mother was the third daughter of Sir James Gibson-Craig, 1st Baronet.
 Her father was the eldest son and heir of Edward Hay-Mackenzie of Newhall and the former Hon.
 Maria Murray-Mackenzie of Cromartie (eldest daughter and heiress of line of George Murray-Mackenzie, 6th Lord Elibank and Lady Isabella Mackenzie, eldest daughter and heiress of line of George Mackenzie, 3rd Earl of Cromartie, who took part in the Jacobite rising of 1745 and was attainted in 1746).
 His grandfather was also the younger brother of George Hay, 7th Marquess of Tweeddale.